Harbin Grand Theatre

 The Harbin Grand Theatre or Harbin Opera House (哈尔滨大剧院 (Hā'ěrbīn Dàjùyuàn)) is a multi-venue performing arts centre in Harbin, Heilongjiang Province, China.
-Measuring 850,349 square-foot, the theatre is designed by well-known Chinese architect agency MAD led by Ma Yansong.
+Measuring 850,349 square feet, the theatre is designed by well-known Chinese architect agency MAD led by Ma Yansong.

 Description

 The theatre is situated in Harbin, a UNESCO-listed "City of Music", hosting city of the renowned annual Harbin Summer Music Concert and a metropolis where China's first ever orchestra was established.
 The building serves as the centerpiece of Harbin's Cultural Island—an arts hub by the Songhua River and surrounding wetlands in suburban Harbin.

 Clad entirely in white aluminium panels, the opera house swoops and curls against the bleak landscape, at times resembling a thundering snow-drift and, at others, a hyper-stylised tented yurt.
-The primal references are deliberate, a not entirely subtle nod to the region's harsh climate and wild topography., making it nicely embedded into the surrounding nature.
+The primal references are deliberate, a not entirely subtle nod to the region's harsh climate and wild topography, making it nicely embedded into the surrounding nature.
 While the bold and beautiful structure inside the opera house achieves zen aesthetics with contemporary white walls, atmospheric skylights and tons of timber.